argentini/Argentini.OllamaFarm/README.md

 Ollama Farm is a system-level command line interface application (CLI).
 After installing you can access Ollama Farm at any time.

 To get help on the available commands, just run `ollamafarm` in Terminal, cmd, or PowerShell.
+This will launch the application in help mode which displays the commands and options.

 ```
 ollamafarm
 ```

-This will launch the application in help mode which displays the commands and options.
-For example, to launch it with one or more server addresses running the ollama API service on the default port:
+For example, you can launch Ollama Farm with one or more host addresses to include in the farm:

 ```
 ollamafarm localhost 192.168.0.5 192.168.0.6
 ```

-It will listen on port 4444 for ollama API requests to `/api/generate`.
-You would simply POST the same JSON request as you would to the ollama API service.
-The request will get sent to the first available host.
+In this example, Ollama Farm will listen on port 4444 for requests to `/api/generate`.
+The requests are standard Ollama API REST requests: HTTP POST with a JSON payload.
+Requests will get sent to the first available host in the farm.

-You can also change the listening port:
+You can also change the default Ollama Farm listening port of 4444:

 ```
 ollamafarm --port 5555 localhost 192.168.0.5 192.168.0.6
 ```

-And if you run your ollama hosts on a custom port, just use colon syntax:
+And if you run any ollama hosts on a port other than 11434, just specify the port in the host names using colon syntax:

 ```
 ollamafarm --port 5555 localhost:12345 192.168.0.5 192.168.0.6
 ```
 ## Ollama Farm Requests

-Make Ollama API requests to this service and they will be routed to one of the Ollama API hosts in the farm.
-Requests should be sent to this service (default port 4444) and follow the standard Ollama JSON request body format (HTTP POST to **/api/generate/**). *Streaming is supported*.
+Requests made to the Ollama Farm service will be routed to one of the available Ollama API hosts in the farm.
+Requests should be sent to this service (default port 4444) following the standard Ollama JSON request format (HTTP POST to **/api/generate/**). *Streaming is supported*.

+Hosts are checked periodically and are taken offline when they are unavailable.
+They are also brought back online when they become available.

 **To optimize performance Ollama Farm restricts each host to processing one request at a time.** When all hosts are busy REST calls return status code **429** (too many requests).
 This allows requesters to poll until a resource is available.